Move Delphi client-server estates to a metadata-driven runtime.

 DataModule logic becomes server-side

-Delphi DataModules — the central organisational unit for data access and shared business logic — are translated into a combination of dictionary metadata (for query and view definitions) and server-side JavaScript handlers (for what metadata cannot express).
+Delphi DataModules — the central organisational unit for data access and shared business logic — are translated into a combination of metadata repository metadata (for query and view definitions) and server-side JavaScript handlers (for what metadata cannot express).

 The five-layer methodology, applied to Delphi